gnosisguild/zodiac-pilot/extension/README.md

 ### inject

 Override the `window.ethereum` injected provider for apps to connect to Pilot.
+Will only be injected to pages that are loaded while the panel is open.

 Wallet requests will be relayed to the panel app through messages:

 ```
 inject/InjectedProvider --window.top.postMessage()--> inject/contentScript --runtime.tabs.sendMessage.sendResponse()--> panel
 ```

+### monitor

+Injected only to the top-level window (not child frames windows), this content script is responsible for hinting the user about required page reload after panel toggling.

 ### background

 The background script, handling tracking of tabs with active Pilot sessions and simulations and RPC request intercepting.
 There is always only a single running instance of the script across all windows.

+Communication between the background script and the panel app goes exclusively through a single port.

 ### components